-I think it's more frequency.
 You don't want to get involved in that.
 So I think it's more looking at frequency, rather than what they're doing within training.
-Because yeah, you wouldn't be able to do any sport if you were, you know, tennis, basketball.
+Because yeah, you wouldn't be able to do any sport, tennis, basketball.
 So increased frequency with sort of children who are definitely in that growth with, you know, teenagers really.

-So I guess you you are in a key role, you're in a really key role when a parent brings a child to you and says they hit problems.
-And you think this is what's happening here, you're basically having to say to the parent, this young child who you think is going to be a rugby star in the future needs to, or football or whatever it might be, you're gonna have to stop that child from doing this activity, either as much or
+So I guess you are in a key role, a really key role, when a parent brings a child to you and says hit problems, and you think this is what's happening here, you're basically having to say to the parent, this young child who you think is going to be a rugby star in the future or a football star or whatever it might be, you're gonna have to stop that child from doing this activity, either as much or...

 I think it's modifying according to symptoms.
 Yeah.
-So for symptom free, then I would, you know, say that's okay.
+So if they're symptom free, then I would say that's okay.
 But if they're developing symptoms, it's looking at why they're developing symptoms, are they overloading?
 Is their frequency too high?
 Do they have any muscle strength deficits that actually are putting more load through the joint?
-So can we address those can we keep that joint as healthy as we possibly can, without taking it with a child who loves sport,
+So can we address those, can we keep that joint as healthy as we possibly can, without taking away from a child who loves sport.

-I'm just gonna see if I can get this tweaker working so that you can operate the slides.
-And the Tweak is not working.
-So well, that work.
-Okay, so here we go.
-So where are we going?
-We're gonna go back to FYI.

 So yeah, this is actually quite a nice slide to demonstrate the difference between the two, which I think is important.
-So you can see, we've pincer, basically, it's over coverage of the s tablin.
-And with a cam, it's reduced what we call femoral neck and head offset.
-So it's a reduction in this nice sort of spherical shaped ball that we should have.
-And you can have, it can present slightly different, you can have a very big slope.
-So this would be the Faisal scar here.
-So often, you see that come exactly where that scar is there due to that overload.
+So you can see, with pincer, basically, it's over coverage of the acetabulum.
+And with a cam, what we call femoral neck and head offset, so it's a reduction in this nice sort of spherical shaped ball that we should have.
+And it can present slightly different, you can have a very big slope.
+So this would be the physeal scar here.
+So often, you see that cam exactly where that scar is there due to that overload.
 Or you could have more of an angulation.
-So you could have an angulation, which would be basically there's gonna be a bump where there shouldn't be a bone, which as the femur rotates, or moves in some direction, it's going to bump up against the Labour Day.
-So it's premature contact between the the proximal femur and the acetabulum.
-And that's, that's the the issue.
-So it's just that you're coming into contact too soon.
-Um, you know, people can go all the way through their life not knowing they have it, maybe they haven't done any activities that would potentially put them in the position where they're causing that overload.
-Or maybe they just, I don't know, Lucky.
-But, yeah, you've said it with the global PINSA that that that overgrowth there could be all around the acetabulum.
-Can you get that sort of Kim overgrowth all the way around?
+So you could have an angulation, which would give you the same problem.

+But basically, there's gonna be a bump where there shouldn't be a bump, which as the femur rotates or moves in some direction, it's going to bump up against the labrum.

+Absolutely, it's premature contact between the the proximal femur and the acetabulum and that's the issue.
+So it's just that, you're coming into contact too soon.
+People can go all the way through their life not knowing they have it, maybe they haven't done any activities that would potentially put them in the position where they're causing that overload.
+Or maybe they're just, I don't know, lucky.,
-You can get so you can get a ring

-of a show that one to the camera a little bit better, or you
+You've said with the global pincer that that overgrowth there could be all around the acetabulum.
+Can you get that sort of cam overgrowth all the way around the femoral head?

-can get a ring all the way around, but often it's anteriorly.
-Yeah, so more than likely, it's until you because of the nature of how you've overloaded so in flexion, or external rotation, generally you develop it anteriorly but yes, you can sometimes get it all the way around, but more likely at the front of the hip.
+You can get so you can get a ring here.
+You can get a ring all the way around, but often it's anteriorly.
+So more than likely it's anteriorly, because of the nature of how you've overloaded, so in flexion or external rotation, generally you develop it anteriorly but yes, you can sometimes get it all the way around, but more likely at the front of the hip.

 Questions for you.
-VSP says What does pincer mean?
+Vispee says, what does pincer mean?

-It's basically it's a Pinto.
-So like a crab, you've got the
+It's basically it's a pincer, so like a crab.